emedinac/CS234-Stanford-RL2019/README.md

 ![picture](./Miscs/Images/scores_task3.jpg)

 ## Acknowledgement:
-- Thanks to Federal University of Rio de Janeiro (UFRJ) to help me with infrastructure and motivation to do this course.
+- Thanks to Federal University of Rio de Janeiro (UFRJ) which helped me with infrastructure and motivation to do this course.